bertbert72/HomeAssistant_VirginTivo/README.md

 | default_is_show _(opt)_ | true | Channels default to shown/hidden | true |
 | force_hd _(opt)_ | false | Switch to HD if available | false |

+**NB:** if using the _force_hd_ functionality, it is advisable to set _scan_interval_ to a low value, e.g. 1 to allow the component to change to the HD channel quickly.

 ## tivos
 The Tivos should be listed under the `tivos:` section.
 Each entry has two required settings and one optional.